MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 5. [Add new folders to all devices in your tenant](#task5)

 > [!NOTE]
 > To get the most out of Microsoft Education, we've pre-configured your tenant for you so you don't need to set it up.
+A tenant is representative of an organization.
+It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 We've also pre-populated the tenant with fictitious Student Information System (SIS) data so you can work with this as you follow the guide.

 If you run into any problems while following the steps in this guide, or you have questions about Microsoft Education, see [Microsoft Education support](support-options.md).

 ## <a name="task1"></a>1.
 Log in
 To try out the IT admin tasks, start by logging in as an IT admin.

-1. If you're logged in to **Device A** with the teacher account, log off.
-2. Use the IT admin credentials included in your Trial in a Box to log in to the device.
+1. Connect **Device A** to your school's Wi-Fi network or connect with a local Ethernet connection.
+2. Log in using the **Administrator Username** and **Administrator Password** included in the **Credentials Sheet** located in your kit.
+3. Register both devices with the hardware manufacturer to activate the manufacturer's warranty.

 ## <a name="task2"></a>2.
 Configure a new device with Set up School PCs
-Quickly set up **Device B** using the **Set up School PCs** app.
+Set up **Device B** using the **Set up School PCs** app.
 A PC that's been set up using the app is tailored to provide students with the tools they need for learning while removing apps and features that they don't need.

 If you've previously used Set up School PCs to provision student devices, you can follow the instructions in this section to quickly configure **Device B**.
 Otherwise, we recommend you follow the instructions in [Use the Set up School PCs app](https://docs.microsoft.com/en-us/education/windows/use-set-up-school-pcs-app) for more detailed information, including tips for successfully running Set up School PCs.

-### Download, install, and get ready
+### Connect, download, and install Set up School PCs app

 1. Download the latest <a href="https://educationstore.microsoft.com/en-us/store/details/set-up-school-pcs/9nblggh4ls40" target="_blank">Set up School PCs app from the Microsoft Store for Education</a>.
-2. Install the app on the Trial in a Box **Device A**, or install the app on your work PC.
+2. Install the app on the Trial in a Box **Device A**.
-3. Make sure you're connected to your school's network.

 ### Create the provisioning package